abhishekarya1/Hash-Define-myNotes/content/python/basics.md

 finally:                 #  Execute under all circumstances
     print("We can clean up resources here")

-# Instead of try/finally to cleanup resources you can use a with statement
+# Instead of try/finally to cleanup resources you can use a with statement (called "opening files with context")
 with open("myfile.txt") as f:
     for line in f:
         print(line)